Vu2n/DC-Mod-Handler/README.md

 ## 🤝 Support

-If you encounter any issues or have questions, please open an issue on the GitHub repository or get in contact with me on Dicsord @ perle.btr
+If you encounter any issues or have questions, please open an issue on the GitHub repository or get in contact with me on Discord @ perle.btr

 ## 📜 License